 Congratulations on becoming a member of Portobello Timebank!
 If you are coming here for the first time, you have some work to do to get yourself on the timebank map.
 Your welcome letter describes all the ways you can get help to use the system – it may take a little time to get familiar with it, but it’s worth persevering with.

-You’ll be most anxious to add your offers and requests – to help you out we’ve made a list of what’s on the system at the moment.
+You’ll be most anxious to add your offers and requests – to help you out we’ve made the list on the left of what’s on the system at the moment.
 If there’s anything you have/want that’s not on the list, contact a timebroker on firstname.lastname@example.org to get it added.

 Don’t forget to add your profile and photo – we want to get to know you!